SAP-archive/pair-distribution-app/README.md

 Replace all place holders `<...>` inside.
 Trello credentials for your account can be generated [here](https://developers.trello.com/get-started/start-building#authenticate).
 After that the application can be deployed by executing the `deploy.sh`.
 This script will build the application and deploy to your CF account.
 You must be logged in with the CF CLI.

 ## Prepare trello account
 * create a list called `Devs`.
-This list has a card called `Devs` and members of this cards are all developers available for the day.
+This list should have a card called `Devs` and members of this cards are all developers available for the day.
 Rotation app will use this information for pair generation.
 * create a list called `Tracks`.
-This list has all tracks as cards prioritized from the top to the bottom.
+This list should have all tracks as cards prioritized from the top to the bottom.
 This is also used for pair generation.

 ## REST APIs
 - radom poairs: `/pairs/random`